SuperZombi/Telegram_Cloud/README_EN.md

 # Telegram Cloud

-### Explorer app, with its own folder hierarchy, using the Telegram server as a cloud
+### Explorer app, with its own folder hierarchy, using the Telegram server as a cloud.

 ### Version: <a id="version"><code>1.5</code></a>